Fees

 3. Does my plan limit how many sessions I can have with an out-of-network provider in a calendar year?
 If so, what is the limit (e.g. 12 sessions)?

-1. A diagnosis label won’t become a permanent part of your health records.
-Insurance requires that clients are given a diagnosis and diagnostic code for billing even when a diagnosis may not be necessary, which can often be the case for people coping with the stress of family building.
+Insurance companies require a mental health diagnosis and diagnostic code for billing, even when a diagnosis may not be clinically necessary, which is often the case for people coping with the stress and uncertainty of family building.
+By paying privately, a diagnosis does not become a permanent part of your medical record.

 • Payment is due at the time of service.
 I accept all major credit cards, Flexible Savings Accounts (FSA), and Health Savings Accounts (HSA).